mamup11/PyElections/README.md

 ### Libraries

-In order to execute this program the following libreries are needed:
+In order to execute this program the following libraries are needed:

 - Python 3.6